sorenmacbeth/dfs-datastores-cascading/README.md

 This project provides taps for using the [dfs-datastores](https://github.com/nathanmarz/dfs-datastores) library with Cascading 1.2.4 and 2.0.

-Dfs-Datastores-Cascading supports both Cascading 1.2 and Cascading 2.0.
+Dfs-datastores-cascading supports both Cascading 1.2 and Cascading 2.0.

 For Cascading 1.2 support, use